 When do I have to make this decision?

 Is there some guidance on which courses I should convert to alternative grading?

-Even more so than in the spring, it is recommended that students use alternative grading cautiously.
+Even more so than in spring 2020, it is recommended that students use alternative grading cautiously.
 We have no control over how outside entities such as graduate schools or employers will view alternative grades, especially when used for multiple semesters.
 Remember that while various forms of pass/fail grading were widely used in spring 2020, they are much less common now, which may change how alternative grades are viewed.